Abdoolah/tips_n_tricks/README.md

 ## Tips & Tricks
 This repository holds some useful and handy techniques to setup or deploy scripts, playbooks or apps I have had experience with.

-These have been tested to work as expected on `Fedora 34` running `KIND` local Kubernetes cluster and `docker` version 20.10.
+- The Kubernetes deployments have been tested to work as expected on `Fedora 34` running `KIND` local Kubernetes cluster and `docker` version 20.10.

+- The Ansible playbooks are successfully run from within `Kali Linux`.

 ---